 Talent picks up the plate containing bacterial colonies and scrapes off 6-8 colonies.

 Talent dispenses the colonies into the saline solution and vortexes the tube.
+Video editor: This action was split into two takes .

 Now, place the bacterial suspension and McFarland turbidity standard side by side and compare them for turbidity equivalence [1-CU].
 Add either additional saline or bacterial colonies [2-MED-over-the-shoulder] … until the bacterial suspension’s turbidity matches that of the standard [3-ECU].